codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 max-width="60%"
 %}

-Select the view format for Applications in the GitOps Apps dashboard, as either [List or Card views](#select-view-mode-for-the-gitops-apps-dashboard).
-The default view displays all applications deployed within the last 30 days.
-Customize the scope through filters to display the [information](#/#gitops-apps-dashboard-information) you need.

 Identify applications with [health and sync errors](#identify-applications-with-warningserrors), and then select an application to drill down into its resources, deployments, and services:
 * [Get status from application header](#get-status-from-application-header)
 * [View deployment and configuration info for selected application](#view-deployment-and-configuration-info-for-selected-application)